Bealby/Milestone-Project-2/README.md

 ### SCOPE

-To meet the gosls of the users the website needs to be intuitive and and easy to use take heed of the less technically savvy audience.
+To meet the gosls of the users the website needs to be intuitiveand easy to use, taking heed of the less technically savvy audience.

-A collection of photos that embrace and capture Jack Fairfield's life will be essential for the main rotation of photos for the the initial page.
+A collection of photos that embrace and capture Jack Fairfield's life will be essential to draw users interest and desire to learn more.

 A brief but informative summary of Jack Fairfield, to pave the way for an interactive experince using maps.